Skip to main content

 Your only TV break should be for commercials

 Watch without interruption.
-With the Asurion Home+® protection plan, your TV and all of your eligible home devices are protected against breakdowns, defects, and normal wear and tear.
-You'll get fast repairs—plus 24/7 tech support from trusted experts whenever you need them—regardless of the brand or when and where you purchased your device.
-To learn more about TV protection, visit asurion.com/homeplus/.
+With the Asurion Home+® protection plan, your TV and thousands of other eligible home devices are protected against breakdowns, defects, and normal wear and tear.
+You'll get fast repairs—plus 24/7 tech support from trusted experts whenever you need them—regardless of the brand or where you purchased your device.
+Learn more about an Asurion Home+ TV warranty and how you can get peace-of-mind electronics protection.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.